Frequently Asked Questions

 A new job classification and compensation system will help the University achieve four goals:

-- To attract and retain qualified employees
+- Attract and retain qualified employees

 What is a classification and compensation study?